Last Updated on

 To build the portfolio(s) yourself, go to our best in class ETF page to see which ETF you should choose for a particular asset class.
 There you can also see which socially responsible investing ESG ETFs you should select.

-Portfolio allocation for the 60/40 investment portfolio
+What is the portfolio allocation for the 60/40 investment portfolio?

 |Name||ESG portfolio available?||Total US Market||Total Bond Market|

 How we select the right ETFs

 There are a lot of ETFs out there.
 Most of them can be discarded because: